HyagoOliveira/InitializationSystem/README.md

 Instantiates the a "Dependencies" Prefab (via Addressables or Resources) into the *DontDestroyOnLoad Scene* when the game enters in Play mode.
 This make sure to always have an specific prefab instance no matter what scene you play.

-It's important to name the Prefab as `Dependencies` and set it as an addressable using the same name.
+>**Note 1**: it's important to name the Prefab as `Dependencies` and set it as an addressable using the same name.

-If you are not using the Addressables package, place the prefab into a Resources folder.
+>**Note 2**: if you are not using the Addressables package, place the prefab into a Resources folder.

 ### User Session Generator

 Generates and logs a Unique User Session number just when the game initializes.
 Only works in a Builds, not in Editor.
 It helps to tack bugs using user ids.

+Both Dependency Instantiater and User Session Generator generate logs only in Builds.

 ## Installation